top of page

 • Average annual cost: $900 – $1,700

-Workers’ compensation covers employee injuries, medical expenses, and lost wages.
-In restaurants, this commonly includes cuts, burns, slips, and repetitive motion injuries.
+Workers’ compensation insurance covers employee injuries, medical bills, and lost wages.
+In restaurant kitchens, claims often involve cuts, burns, and slips on wet floors.

 • Average cost: $1.00 – $2.50 per $100 of payroll

-If you own or lease a building, commercial property insurance protects your physical location and contents—kitchen equipment, furniture, signage, and inventory—from fire, theft, or storm damage.
+If you own or lease space, commercial property insurance protects your building, kitchen equipment, furniture, and inventory from fire, theft, or storm damage.

 • Average monthly cost: $90 – $220